Chlorine Dioxide

 Information not available.

-Reproductive effects:
+Reproductive effects

 Information not available

-Teratogenic and foetotoxic effects
+Teratogenic and fetotoxicity effects

 Information not available.

-Synergistic materials:May have synergistic effects in conjunction with chlorine, other chlorine oxides and chlorine fluoride compounds.
+Synergistic materials: may have synergistic effects in conjunction with chlorine, other chlorine oxides and chlorine fluorine compounds.

 Chlorine dioxide in aqueous solution

 Dissolved in pure water, in a hermetically sealed container, in the absence of light, and at low temperature, it is quite stable although it slowly decomposes into chlorine and oxygen.
-Chlorides catalyze its decomposition.
+Chlorides catalyze their decomposition.

 Chlorine dioxide as a biocide